-The aim of this agreement is to remove market access barriers to investment and provide a high level of protection to investors and investments in EU and China markets.
+On 18 October 2013 the European Commission initiate negotiations for a comprehensive EU-China investment agreement.
+The aim of the Agreement is to remove market access barriers to investment and provide a high level of protection to investors and investments in EU and China markets.
 It will replace the 26 existing Bilateral Investment Treaties between 27 individual EU Member States and China by one single comprehensive investment Agreement.

 Separate negotiations with China for an upgrade of the 1985 Trade and Economic Cooperation Agreement were launched in 2007 but have been stalled since 2011 due to divergences between the mandates and expectations of the parties.